TomStrong/Com528-Assessment/docs/documentation.md

 ## Use case text ##

-Use case text defines the requirements of the application, these are stated at the top of the page <a href="#Requirement-Brief">[Here]</a>.
+Use case text defines the requirements of the application, these are stated at the <a href="#Requirement-Brief">top of the page</a>.

 ## UML Diagrams